coryflad/device-history-record-capstone-client/README.md

-# device-history-record-capstone-client

-# Capstone Project Title
+# Device History Record Capstone

-One line descritpion of what this app is doing and who is it for
+A app to track medical device history records

 ## Working Prototype
 You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/